 It is also believed that the islands’ names have Phoenician origins, Malta deriving from Malat and Gozo island from Gaulos.

-Why did the Phoenician choose to settle in Malta, an island which had no raw materials?
+Why did the Phoenicians choose to settle in Malta, an island which had no raw materials?

 What is clear though is that Phoenician influence on the Maltese islands is not to be underestimated.